Interview Questions156

 The Broader Consolidation Landscape

 The WBD transaction was the most dramatic but not the only consolidation move.
-Disney paid Comcast's NBCUniversal nearly $439 million for its stake in Hulu, taking full ownership of the service and integrating it more deeply into the Disney+ platform.
+Disney paid Comcast's NBCUniversal approximately $9 billion total for its stake in Hulu (including an initial $8.6 billion guaranteed payment plus an additional $439 million from the final appraisal), taking full ownership of the service and integrating it more deeply into the Disney+ platform.
 Approximately 80% of Disney signups now come through a bundle that includes Disney+ and Hulu, demonstrating how bundling (once the model that streaming was supposed to disrupt) has become central to the streaming business model.
 In April 2025, News Corp and Telstra sold Foxtel to global sports streaming company DAZN for $3.4 billion, reflecting the increasing importance of live sports rights as a differentiator in the streaming market.

 The Profitability Pivot